blue-season/pywarm/docs/tutorial.md

-PyWarm's functional interface support adding an optional keyword argument `activation=name`, where name is a callable or just its name, which represents an activation (nonlinearity) functions in `torch.nn.init`.
+PyWarm's functional interface support adding an optional keyword argument `activation=name`, where name is a callable or just its name, which represents an activation (nonlinearity) functions in `torch.nn.functional` or just `torch`.
 By default no activation is used.

 ## Mix Match